Scheduled MonumentsEnglandRoman road up Wrynose Pass

 What is Roman road up Wrynose Pass?

-The Roman road up Wrynose Pass is a section of a Roman military route that formed part of the communication network connecting the Roman forts of the north-west frontier in the 1st and 2nd centuries AD.
+The Roman road up Wrynose Pass is a well-preserved section of Roman military road dating to the first century AD, forming part of the strategic network connecting the forts of the Lake District region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007173.

 Who is responsible for protecting Roman road up Wrynose Pass?